• Recipe Index

 These pistachio oatmeal cookies have if anything more of a flavor of the Middle East to them, an area whose cuisine I enjoy a lot and have visited a couple times but I'm afraid other than that, it's more just I thought they would taste good.
 And, I'm glad to say, they do.

-oatmeal pistachio cookies - cookie in hand
+oatmeal pistachio cookies in hand

 Making healthier cookies

-As you may know by now, I prefer to make relatively healthy versions of dishes and baking – particularly since I know my older son will be digging in to them – but I only do so as far as makes sense.
-Cookies are that bit trickier since they are in all honesty all about sweetness and there’s only so many ways you can vary that in a cookie.
+As you may know by now, I prefer to make relatively healthy versions of dishes and baking - particularly since I know my older son will be digging in to them.
+But I only do so as far as makes sense, and some traditional recipes I prefer not to mess with.

-mixing oatmeal pistachio cookies ingredients
+mixing oatmeal pistachio cookies ingredients in food processor

 I had quite a bit of success with my spiced Vermont maple cookies and like the texture oats gives, so used that as a bit of a base.
 I wanted a bit more crunch and do love pistachios so they seemed a great choice.